Current trends and future directions in event-based control: Overview over the literature on event-based control

 \section{Overview over the literature on event-based control}

 Over the past decades, the theory for event-based control has been developed in many directions.
 This includes various aspects such as deriving different triggering rules, different ways of analyzing known triggering rules, and the consideration of effects that occur in practical applications of event-based control like in NCS.
 In this section, our aim is to briefly summarize some of the most important concepts and problem setups regarding event-based control and to take a broadened view on the field.
 Whilst the section is intended to give an overview of the concepts in the literature, it is by no means complete in the sense that it covers the entire literature on event-based control.
+We structure this overview in subsections.
+However, this separation is to be understood as a red thread for this section and not as a strict categorization for the mentioned works.
 Moreover, we focus on the most recent research trends in the subsequent sections and therefore do not include them in this literature review.